charankontham/ECS-Web-App/src/Readme.md

 - Update the validations for signin and singup forms
 - color grading for components
 - Responsiveness for the web-app
+- all colors are inverted to different colors. need to adjust the colors

 Run Application